fbef0102/Game-Private_Plugin/L4D_插件/Special_Infected_特感/l4d_infected_hp_text/readme.md

 * <details><summary>Changelog | 版本日誌</summary>

+	* v1.2h (2026-7-13)
+		* All players who attacked S.I./Witch will see the updated health in real-time

 	* v1.1h (2024-2-21)
 		* Fixed wrong witch health if infected gain some health
 		* Optimize code and improve performance